plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 This lab represents an introduction to the [R computing language](http://www.r-project.org/), which will be useful not only for today's lab, which explores the most common probability distributions used in Bayesian phylogenetics, but also for Phylogenetics software written as R extensions (i.e. [APE](https://cran.r-project.org/web/packages/ape/index.html), [PhyTools](https://cran.r-project.org/web/packages/phytools/index.html), [Geiger](https://cran.r-project.org/web/packages/geiger/index.html), etc.).

+I use a :large_blue_diamond: emoji below to indicate something you should do.
+Hopefully this will make it easier for you to see what to do next (as opposed to commentary on what you just did or notes).

 ## Objectives

 After completing this lab, you will be able to...